 Applicants will be required to supply the following items:

-- TOEFL (Test of English as a Foreign Language) or IELTS test are required for applicants whose native language is not English.
-This is a university requirement and the Graduate School has set minimum scores for each section of the test: Reading – 20; Writing – 20; Listening – 15; Speaking – 22.
+- TOEFL (Test of English as a Foreign Language) or IELTS tests are required for applicants whose native language is not English.
+This is a university requirement, and the Graduate School has set minimum scores for each section of the test: Reading – 20; Writing – 20; Listening – 15; Speaking – 22.
 To be considered for admission, an applicant must receive at least the minimum score on each individual section of the test.
 Official scores should be sent from ETS to Cornell University, university code #2098 (department code is not required).

 - Those taking the International English Language Testing System (IELTS) test must score 7.0 or higher.
 Scores must be sent electronically (e-delivery) to the Cornell University Graduate Admissions, Caldwell Hall e-download account.
 E-delivery may also be referred to as an e-TRF by your test center.

 Research Area/Faculty of Interest: Applicants are encouraged to indicate a faculty person and/or a specific area of research that they are interested in pursuing.
 We recognize that your research interests will evolve throughout graduate school, and this is not a commitment to that research area or faculty person.
 It is intended to give the Admissions Committee more information about what research areas and questions interest you most now, and also what faculty you consider potential mentors and/or faculty you may like to engage with during the admissions process.